tyckesak/laugh/README.md

 on the internet.
 A good place to get to know actors is [Akka](https://akka.io), which this project is trying to ape a bit (and fail horribly at it).

-## Quick feature rundown
- - Quick and scalable concurrency
- - Memory-cheap actors for concurrent execution instead of heavy `std::thread` objects.
- - Cross-platform, C++20 compliant.
- - Hot-swap actors at any time to respond to messages differently.
- - _Don't ask for permission, ask for forgiveness._ Thrown exceptions are handled by parent actors up the chain.
- - Restart actors on failure seamlessly.
- - Synchronous access to any actor on demand, if your situation requires it.

 ## Build and requirements